klssstis/scanRepo/README.md

-Project to search for security fixes in repositories github, using GraphSPD
+Project to search for security fixes in repositories github, using GraphSPD and PatchRNN_demo

 ```bibtex